Letters of Recommendation

 1. Intellectual Capacity

-Analytical thinking, critical thinking, critical reading, reasoning skills, problem-solving skills, intellectual curiosity, capacity for abstract thought, etc.
+Analytical thinking, critical thinking, critical reading, reasoning skills, problem-solving skills, intellectual curiosity/asking great questions, creativity, capacity for abstract thought, etc.

 2. Ability to Communicate

-Strong writing and/or verbal skills, persuasiveness, articulateness, participation in class discussions, etc.
+Strong writing and/or verbal skills, research skills, presentation skills, teaching or training skills, persuasiveness, articulateness, participation in class discussions, ability to anticipate responses/objections, etc.

 3. Other Characteristics

-Motivation, diligence, maturity, organization, responsibility, attention to detail, professionalism, self-discipline, character/ integrity, leadership, team player, etc.
+Motivation, diligence, maturity, organization, responsibility, attention to detail, professionalism, self-discipline, character/ integrity, leadership, empathy, kindness, collaboration/being a team player, passion for a particular topic or issue, adaptability, resilience, ability to think on your feet, etc.

 3. Choosing a Recommender